[Image via Pixabay]

 Social activities with friends as well as dating can really break the budget.
 It is nice to grab dinner or go to a fun brunch but you don't want it to lead to an empty wallet until your next paycheck.
 Be sure to come up with a "social" budget that will work for your life.

 If you are considering tying the knot, make sure you are not taking on your partner's debt.
 Wait until they are done paying it off or get a prenuptial agreement.

-Women are earning less than men on the dollar, they have a longer life expectancy and they are less likely to be covered by a company pension and retirement plans.
+A big deal on the top of women and finances is that women are earning less than men on the dollar.
+In addition, they have a longer life expectancy and they are less likely to be covered by a company pension or a retirement plan.
 For these reasons, saving for retirement should be a top priority for women.
-By setting retirement goals, you are better able to visualize the end goal and make the right decisions regarding your retirement plan.
+By setting retirement goals, you are better able to visualize the end goal and make the right financial decisions regarding your retirement plan.

 Many women are concerned about careers becoming obsolete as well as what declining salaries will mean for their financial success.
 Consulting with a financial planner can help you through making decisions about your workplace as well as how to handle negotiations.
 This can be for anything from asking for a raise if your responsibilities change as well as how to handle an offer from a new employer.
 It is important that women have a clear understanding of their worth in the marketplace.
 For those women who have been out of the workforce for various reasons, they too need to be prepared by making sure they invest in themselves.
 This can be done through continuing education classes or even volunteering.

 Life insurance is not only for those with spouses and children.
 If you are caring for an ill parent, have debt or just don't want to leave those you love responsible for your funeral expenses, life insurance would cover you on all three fronts.
 If you are young and a non-smoker, you can get life insurance for pretty cheap.